 There are many benefits of marriage that make this institution important in most cultures.
 It is not just a union of two individuals, but it also brings two families together.
 The benefits include moral, social, and financial.
 These benefits reflect on individuals as well as their families.
-However, marriage may not be everybody’s cup of tea.
+However, marriage is a lifelong commitment that may not be everybody’s cup of tea.
 Therefore, one should get married only when they are ready for it and not succumb to social pressure or other obligations.
 Read this post as we talk about various advantages of marriage and how they help in individual growth too.

 General Benefits Of Marriage

+A love affair is often concluded by marriage.
 Marriage is not only the next big step for most serious relationships, but also comes loaded with a lot of benefits that can change your overall well-being.
 Some of these benefits include:

 1. Improved life expectancy and recovery rates

 While life expectancy varies based on your income, lifestyle, and where you live, research has proven that, on an average, married couples enjoy a higher life expectancy.
-This can be due to the healthier lifestyle and more contentment when you are married than when you are divorced or not married (1).
+This can be due to a healthier lifestyle and more contentment when you are married than when you are divorced or not married (1).

 A study conducted by the researchers at the Aston Medical School and the University of East Anglia found that married people were 14% less likely to die after a heart attack than single people and spend two fewer days in hospital than single people (2).